owncloud/ocis/docs/ocis/adr/0016-files-metadata.md

 ### Negative consequences

 * The storage inside extended file attributes has limits
-* Changes to extended attributes are not atomic
+* Changes to extended attributes are not atomic and need file locks

 ## Pros and Cons of the Options <!-- optional -->